Sports-mad South Africa salutes Mandela "The Captain"

 "I am old enough to remember a time during apartheid when white people and black people could not play sports at the same place," said 36-year-old Indian banker Eldon Pillay, playing cricket at Johannesburg's Old Edwardians sports ground, which would once have been "whites only".

-"I never could have dreamt of playing cricket at a place like this," said Pillay, wearing a black armband along with his team-mates.
+"I never could have dreamt of playing cricket at a place like this," Pillay, like his team-mates wearing a black armband, told Reuters.

 WEEK OF MOURNING

-U.S. President Barack Obama, the United States' first black president, will be among a host of dignitaries expected to take part in the events.
-His two immediate predecessors, George W. Bush and Bill Clinton, are also due to attend.
+U.S. President Barack Obama, America's first black president, will be among a host of dignitaries expected to take part in the events.

 "We will spend the week mourning his passing.
 We will also spend it celebrating a life well lived," Zuma said, capturing the mood of the self-styled "Rainbow Nation", which is mixing its sorrow with celebration at Mandela's remarkable life.